mergewayhq/mergeway-cli/docs/src/getting-started.md

 - Use `mw create`, `mw update`, and `mw delete` to manage records from the command line.
 - Review the [CLI Reference](cli-reference/README.md) for every command and flag.
-- Keep the [Schema Format](schema-spec.md) page handy while evolving your types.
+- Keep the [Schema Format](schema-spec.md) page handy while evolving your entities.